BNasmith/PTForsyth/PTFWorkofChrist.md

 and deep change of the relation between the two means a change on both sides.
 That is surely clear if we are dealing with living per- sons.
-God is an eternal person ; I am a finite person ; yet we are persons both.
+God is an eternal person; I am a finite person; yet we are persons both.
 There is that parity.
 Any reconciliation which only means change on one side is not a real reconciliation at all.
 A real, deep change of relation affects